Honey - Did you know...

 Brattleboro Area Beekeepers Guild

-There is a new beekeeping group starting in the Brattleboro/ Guilford, VT area.
+There is a new beekeeping group established in the Brattleboro/ Guilford, VT area.
 We are hoping that this will be an excellent resource to share questions and experiences as you continue on your journey.
 If you'd like to join their Facebook page please go here.

 Peterborough Area Beekeepers